Murray-Bridge-Bunyips/bunyipslib-for-rookies/src/3/new-robot.md

 Return to Android view in the filesystem viewer.
 You should confirm that your robot appears in the Android view list now.

 Inside your new robot directory under `kotlin+java`, a `.gitkeep` file should exist.
+This `.gitkeep` file can be deleted.
 This is the directory where all of your robot code will go.

 ![](./gitkeep.png)